 You can temporarily alter the physical properties of one nonmagical object, changing it from one substance into another.
 You perform a special alchemical procedure on one object composed entirely of wood, stone (but not a gemstone), iron, copper, or silver, transforming it into a different one of those materials.

-For each 10 minutes you spend performing the procedure, you can transform up to 0.028 cubic meters of material.
+For each 10 minutes you spend performing the procedure, you can transform up to half a cubic meter of material.
 After 1 hour, the material reverts to its original substance.

-Increase two abilities of your choice by 1.
-Increase two additional abilities at 7th, 15th, and 19th level.
-At 11th level, all of your abilities increase by 1.
+Increase two abilities of your choice by 1 and one of your lowest two abilities by 1.

 As normal, you can’t increase an ability above 5 using this feature.

 Choose a skill from your skill list or a skill that you are capable with to improve your proficiency with.
 If you are untrained, you become capable.
 If you are already capable, you become proficient.

 At 6th level, 12th level, and 18th level you can choose a skill that is not from your skill list.

 You can create a contraption that can automatically apply a reservoir of liquid to one bolt you fire from a crossbow each round.
 Choose one of the following concoctions from a theme you know.
 The contraption contains the concoction liquid and is created without expending catalysts.